Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 BalanceTime mode#

-BalanceTime balances total route time across vehicles (driving time + service time).
+BalanceTime balances total route time across vehicles, including driving time and service time.

-- Best for: field service, mixed workload deliveries, variable service times
+- Best for: field service, mixed workload deliveries, and variable service times

-- Inputs: multiple vehicles + realistic service time
+- Inputs: multiple vehicles plus realistic service time

-- Produces “fair” routes based on total duration
+- Produces fairer routes based on total duration

 Optima mode (recommended for time windows)#